verbb/navigation/docs/README.md

 ## Sections

 - [Get Started](/get-started/installation-setup) for installation, requirements, configuration, and upgrading from v3.
-- [Menus](/menus/overview) for creating menus, menu fields, and node types in the control panel.
+- [Feature Tour](/feature-tour/overview) for creating menus, menu fields, and node types in the control panel.
-- [Templates](/templates/rendering-nodes) for Twig patterns — rendering menus, active state, context sub-nav, and breadcrumbs.
+- [Template Guides](/template-guides/rendering-nodes) for Twig patterns — rendering menus, active state, context sub-nav, and breadcrumbs.
-- [Frontend](/frontend/performance-and-caching) for caching, hydration flags, and headless tree output.
+- [Frontend](/frontend/performance-and-caching) for caching, loading options, and headless tree output.
 - [Getting Elements](/getting-elements/node-queries) for node query parameters.
 - [GraphQL](/graphql/query-nodes) for headless node queries, context, and breadcrumbs.
 - [Integrations](/integrations/feed-me) for Feed Me import mapping.
 - [Reference](/reference/node) for the core public objects most template authors work with.
 - [Developers](/developers/events) for extension points, events, custom node types, and command-line tooling.

+The sidebar uses **Feature Tour**, **Template Guides**, and **User Guides** with matching `feature-tour/` and `template-guides/` paths.
+User Guides uses the matching `user-guides/` folder and public path.
+The website supports historical `guides/` sources and URLs as legacy inputs.
+Guide category index files contain the titles, links, and descriptions used by the website’s card layouts.
+The local preview opens those indexes and also lists their guide pages in the sidebar.